oracle/quicksql/doc/user/quick-sql-grammar.md

 **Possible Values**: `11g`, `12c`, `19c`, `21c`, `23c`
 **Default Value**: `19c`

 Specifies the database version the syntax should be compatible with.
-Only major version number is significant (and the postfix, such as "c", "ai" is ignored).
-Therefore, 21, 21ai, and 23.1.1 are all legitimate values.
+The version string is reduced to major version number.
+Therefore, 23, 23c, 23ai, and 23.1.1 are all legitimate values equivalent to 21.

 ### drop